metomi/rose/sphinx/tutorial/cylc/furthertopics/suicide-triggers.rst

    sell_cake[-P1] => make_cake_mixture

-In order to handle the event that the ``sell_cake`` task has been removed from the graph by a suicide trigger we can write our dependency with an or ``|`` like
+In order to handle the event that the ``sell_cake`` task has been removed from the graph by a suicide trigger we can write our dependency with an or symbol ``|`` like so:
-so:

 .. code-block:: cylc-graph